 Lastly, if you pick a lobby and it doesn’t work or disconnects you after a few minutes, just move on to the next one.
 If you select it again, you will likely get the same result.

 Dragon Ball FighterZ gives you a few different search parameters when you’re queuing up for a multiplayer match.
-Once the servers stabilize and Arc System Works manages to iron out the issues, these will be useful for finding good match-ups, but at the moment, they are limiting who you can fight against.
+There are a few helpful options you can tweak in the settings here.

 When you’re choosing a ranked, casual, or ring match, make sure “connection quality” is set to “anything goes,” as well as “match completion rate.”
 Multiplayer matches typically only last a few minutes, and we haven’t encountered too many players who are willing to quit.
 There is also an option in your settings to automatically join any connected multiplayer match, which makes sure you aren’t disconnected by an impatient player.

 Struggling to find a ranked multiplayer match?
 Try searching for a casual match, instead.
 Occasionally, these will be more popular, or vice-versa, though casual matches won’t earn you BP points with each fight.

 Instead of exclusively playing in ranked or casual matches, consider fighting against players in your current lobby.
 There are two different options for doing this online: Ring matches and arena matches.

 Ring matches are customized fights between players in a lobby that can be set up nearly anywhere — just press RT on Xbox One or R2 on PlayStation 4 to place a ring down.
 You’ll often find other players place rings down as well, and the total number of current players in their ring will be listed above their head.
 If it’s not full, you will likely be able to join in and challenge them instantly.
 However, note that they will usually be considerably higher than your current skill level.